 When data arrives at Humio it needs to be processed.
 The journey data takes from arriving at a Humio node until it is presented in search results and saved to disk is called the ingest flow.

 If you are planning a large system or tuning the performance of your Humio cluster it can help to understand the flow of data.
-E.g. if you understand the different phases of the ingest flow you can ensure that the right machines have the optimal hardware configuration.
+If you understand the different phases of the ingest flow you can ensure that the right machines have the optimal hardware configuration.

 In this section we’ll explain the different ingest phases and how nodes participate.